Rania Zeriri: Early life

-In 2010 Zeriri started to study at the Enschede Conservatory a branch of ArtEZ.
-She also works as a reporter with the regional broadcaster TV Enschede FM.

 Music career

 Rania Zeriri gained national recognition as contestant and 'Top 5' finalist in the 2008 German "Idol" version Deutschland sucht den Superstar (DSDS) broadcast by RTL.
 She finished in fifth place.

 After the DSDS show Zeriri performed throughout Germany and performed before the final of the European Football Championship at the fan area at the Brandenburg Gate, Berlin, in front of several hundred thousand visitors.
 Zeriris debut solo maxi single Crying Undercover was released on 14 November 2008 by the record label Kontor Records.
 The title song was written for the singer by Achim Jannsen, a writer who produced several cover-songs for Jan Wayne, together with the musician Claas P. Jambor, a member of the Zeichen der Zeit project.
 The CD contains also the song Cursed And Blessed written by Zeriri in 2006 and the video of the title song.
+The single reached position 86 in the Germany Singles Top 100.